sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 For how the network topology is setup and how flow HA works, such as lifetime management, inline sync, bulk sync, and packet format, please refer to the [SmartSwitch high availability design](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md).
 In this doc, we will only focus on the design from SAI API perspective.

+These APIs also support the mode described in [SmartSwitch HA Design - DPU-scope-DPU-driven setup](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md), in which the vendor SDK on the DPU owns the HA state machine and drives state transitions on its own by directly communicating with its HA pair underneath the SAI layer.

 ## 3. Overview

 To support the [SmartSwitch HA workflows](https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md), from SAI perspective, there are a few key components involved: